jrsteensen/OpenHornet/CONTRIBUTING.md

 # CONTRIBUTING
 This is TBD.
 Please feel free to propose ideas to flesh this out.

+## BRANCHES
+The repo has three primary branches.
+The top level is "master", which both the "hardware" and "software" branches feed into.
+All feature branches should feed into either the hardware or software branches, and one of the project managers will merge those two branches into master on a periodic basis.

+- Hardware: This branch is for all MCAD and ECAD related items.
+- Software: This branch is for all software related items.

 ## MCAD:
 - [ ] Model is in SolidWorks 2019 format
 - [ ] Design intent and requirements have been met